All Episodes

 Now, a baby peeing in your face is something you forgive, right?

-The baby doesn't have to earn forgiveness, they don't have apologize right out 50 times I will not pee in a man's face.
+I will not pee in a man's face.

-Um, they need to suffer negative consequences for that.
+They need to suffer negative consequences for that.

-Uh every parent, most parents have had the experience where they're taking a toddler to the grocery store, and they come out of the grocery store, they're packing the groceries away, and they see that their little toddler is holding on to uh a stick of gum or a little piece of candy or something like that, and they say, Wait, did you just get that from did you get that from the store?
+Every parent, most parents, have had the experience where they're taking a toddler to the grocery store and they come out of the grocery store, they're packing the groceries away, and they see that their little toddler is holding on to a stick of gum or a little piece of candy or something like that.

 And they're like, yeah.

-And they didn't hide it, they didn't write, they just took it.
+And they didn't hide it.

-And then you have to sit down, and you don't sort of, you thief, you shoplifter, call the cops.
+And then you have to sit down and you don't sort of, you thief, you shoplifter, call the cops.

-You know, you say, oh, uh, actually, we can't take things from the store without paying them, and you sort of go through the explanation, and next time you're at the store, you make sure you pay for it, or something like that, right?
+And next time you're at the store, you make sure you pay for it or something like that, right?

-Hey, I like candy, there's candy, I'll take candy, right?
+I'll take candy, right?

 I mean, they don't understand the abstractions of the score of the store and the economy and the money and transfer and property rights.